AlgoMaster Logo

 Nothing gets buffered between stages.
 There is no intermediate list of "shipped orders" sitting in memory.
 The orders walk through the pipeline one at a time, and only the final ones the caller asks for actually pay the cost of being inspected.

-The same shape works with infinite or extremely large sources, because no stage materializes the whole stream.
+The same shape works with infinite or very large sources, because no stage materializes the whole stream.

 Writing Your Own Where vs Enumerable.Where

-LINQ's standard operators are iterators under the hood.
-Writing your own version side by side with the built-in one is the clearest way to see the relationship.
+LINQ's standard operators are iterators internally.
+Writing a custom version side by side with the built-in one shows the relationship clearly.

 Manual Where: